MetaDocencia/SitioWeb/content/en/home/about.md

 <div class="container">
   <div class="row align-items-start">
     <div class="col-12 col-lg-4">
-      <h1>Our Vision</h1>
+      <h1>About us</h1>
     </div>
     <div class="col-12 col-lg-8">
-      We work to make the production, communication, and application of scientific and technical knowledge equitable globally.
+      We are a community that builds scientific and technical capacities with a local and responsible perspective.
+We do this in an innovative way, co-creating networks, learning spaces, and resources for Spanish-speaking communities.
     </div>
   </div>
 </div>